MicrosoftDocs/azure-dev-docs/articles/python/get-started-app-chat-document-security-trimming.md

 To set up authentication, you need to know how your tenant is set up:

 * **Tenant without conditional access policy**: Personal Azure subscriptions typically don't have conditional access.
-If your tenant doesn't have a conditional access policy, use the same tenant ID for the 2 environment variables:
+If your tenant doesn't have a conditional access policy, use the following environment variable for your tenant ID.
+By default, AZURE_TENANT_ID is used for both the authentication tenant and the main tenant.
-    * `AZURE_AUTH_TENANT_ID`
     * `AZURE_TENANT_ID`
 * **Tenant with conditional access policy**: Enterprise (corporate) subscriptions typically have conditional access.
 If your tenant has a conditional access policy, you need a second tenant without conditional access.
     * Your first tenant, associated with your user account, is used for the `AZURE_TENANT_ID` environment variable.